 This type of licence can only be applied for, and used in conjunction with the correct planning permission.
 Please see the Planning applications pages of our website for further information.

-If you wish to apply for a Street Café Licence please contact the Business Regulation Team.
+If you think you need to apply for a Street Café Licence instead of a pavement licence, please email the Business Regulation Team.

 Contact the Business Regulation Team